MDHearingAid’s Guide to Hearing Aid Cleaning and Maintenance

 - DO NOT use a hair dryer while wearing, put through the dryer, or leave out in the sunlight for long periods.

-With these simple tips, you should be able to protect your hearing aids from that could damage or impede their effectiveness.
+With these simple tips, you should be able to protect your hearing aids and avoid impeding their effectiveness.